Master's to Doctorate

 What is a doctoral student?

 A Ph.D. student is an individual pursuing an advanced degree that focuses on a specific area.
 USask typically uses "Ph.D." and "doctorate" interchangeably.
-Ph.D. students have previously completed a master's (or transferred from a master's) degree and will complete a series of courses, and examinations (e.g., comprehensive exams, qualifying exams), and conduct an independent research project under the supervision of a faculty member, usually referred to as a dissertation.
+Ph.D. students have previously completed a master's (or transferred from a master's) degree and will complete a series of courses, and assessments (e.g., candidacy assessment), and conduct an independent research project under the supervision of a faculty member, usually referred to as a dissertation.
 The length of the program is dependent on many varying factors (e.g., program, leaves, research project delays) and you shouldn’t compare your journey with someone else.

 PhD stands for ‘Doctor of Philosophy.’
 Philosophy here comes from the Latin words philo (friend or lover of) and sophia (wisdom).